dotnet/csharpstandard/standard/expressions.md

 - As an `out` *argument_value* in an *argument_list*.
 - As a simple discard `_` comprising the left side of a simple assignment ([§11.19.2](expressions.md#11192-simple-assignment)).
 - As a *tuple_element* in one or more recursively nested *tuple_expression*s, the outermost of which comprises the left side of a deconstructing assignment.
-A *deconstruction_expression* also gives rise to declaration expressions in this position.
+A *deconstruction_expression* gives rise to declaration expressions in this position, even though the declaration expressions are not syntactically present.

 > *Note:* This means that a declaration expression cannot be parenthesized. *end note*